majabojarska/blog/content/devlog/_index.md

 comment = true
 +++

+## 2025-07-05

+Figuring out Intel iGPU passthrough for QEMU VM on PVE, to facilitate hardware video acceleration for my workloads dealing with video processing.

+---

 ## 2025-07-04

 For years I've used Spotify, but I'm unhappy about where it's headed as a service.
 I've decided to explore alternative, networked music player alternatives.
 This obviously poses a big challenge in terms of the library and content curation.
 Regardless, I'm going to start purchasing physical CDs from artists that I value, and then rip and ingest into my homelab.
 As a test run, today I've deployed [Jellyfin](https://jellyfin.org/).